dali-lab/pine-beetle-frontend/README.md

 When the user switches their data mode (county or ranger district), our trapping and predictions reducers update their `data` field to be either the county level or ranger district level data for that data type.
 We keep the user's year/state selections if they are a valid filter within the new data.

+### Data Visualization

+We use Mapbox GL for rendering the maps on the trapping and predictions pages.
+We have a Mapbox account (see Handoff Document for account details) where we generated a specific map style for the site.
+We also uploaded specific tilesets to this Mapbox account and style for the ranger district and county shapes.
+We use Mapbox click and hover events for rendering tooltips and making selections.
+Each click handler that must use data from redux has to be re-generated when data changes, in order for the function to be bound to the current value of the variable.
+We leverage the `useEffect` and `useState` hooks from React in our map components to achieve this.

+We use Chart.js for rendering the graph on the trapping data page.
+We use a line graph component with three segments to make this happen.
+Chart.js renders the data on a canvas layer and handles all internal animations.

 ## Code Style

 We use React functional components and hooks in all of our components.
 We leverage the `useState` and `useEffect` hooks throughout each of our components.